andyzbteth/MM-Bot--alpha/README.md

 ## Introduction

-**Crypto Trading Bots** is a Node.js-based application that automates cryptocurrency trading on the Ethereum blockchain using Uniswap V3.
+**MM Bots** is a Node.js-based application that automates cryptocurrency trading on the Ethereum blockchain using Uniswap V3.
 It includes functionalities to buy, sell, and manage trading volume based on predefined parameters.

 ---